 In January of 2014 the Creston Valley Wildlife Management Area Interpretive Centre Committee (the “ICC”) was formed.
 It was chaired by RDCK Area C Director, Larry Binks.
 Other committee members included representatives from the Federal, Provincial and local governments, the Lower Kootenay Band and local and regional business and non-profit organizations.
 The mandate of the ICC was to investigate the condition of the current Centre and develop options for its future.

 The ICC retained a consultant to perform the necessary investigations and make recommendations.
-A June 2014 assessment of the Centre demonstrated it is in significant disrepair: Interpretive Center Facility Assessment Public consultations took place from June to September, 2014.
+A June 2014 assessment of the Centre demonstrated it is in significant disrepair: Interpretive Centre Facility Assessment Public consultations took place from June to September, 2014.
 Based on the information obtained during the consultations and input from ICC members, a CVWMA Options Analysis was prepared and published in April, 2015.
 The Report outlined several options for the future of the CVWMA and, in the same month, the ICC recommended the creation of a non-profit organization to take the steps necessary to locate land and develop a new Interpretive Centre outside the Wildlife Management Area.
-The Kootenay-Columbia Discovery Center Society ("KCDC") was incorporated for that purpose on October 20th, 2015 Information about the current Board of Directors can be found HERE.
+The Kootenay-Columbia Discovery Centre Society ("KCDC") was incorporated for that purpose on October 20th, 2015 Information about the current Board of Directors can be found here.

-KCDC's first year of operation was spent building member and organizational capacity and looking for a suitable site for a new 'Discovery Center'.
+KCDC's first year of operation was spent building member and organizational capacity and looking for a suitable site for a new 'Discovery Centre'.
 A site outside of the Wildlife Management Area was located and an application for exclusion from the ALR was made.
 The ALR application was eventually denied in October 2017.
 Meanwhile, KCDC held discussions with the CVWMA and local and government officials seeking support for a new 'Discovery Centre" and for KCDC to oversee the continuation of environmental education and awareness programs after its scheduled closure in October, 2017.

 KCDC's proposal to keep programming going has received support from the CVWMA, provincial, regional and local government officials and many community members and organizations.
 As of February, 2018, the prospect of continuing programming in 2018, is very positive.
 If KCDC succeeds it will increase its capacity to develop a new Centre, remarkably!
 Progress on the new Centre includes receiving funding for pre-design (including evaluating other potential sites) from the B.C.
 Rural Development Fund.
 The pre-design project is well underway..